jnoriega232/osticket-prereqs/README.md

 </p>
 <p align="center">

-**Step 3:** Within your Virtual Machine using the installation files link, download and install:
+**Step 3: Within your Virtual Machine using the installation files link, download and install:**
 - PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
 - Rewrite Module (rewrite_amd64_en-US.msi)

-**Step 4:** Create the directory C:\PHP: Right-click and select a new folder.
+**Step 4:Create the directory C:\PHP**
+Right-click and select a new folder.
 Label the folder "PHP".

 <p align="center">
 <img src="https://i.imgur.com/4HWBazz.png" height="70%" width="70%" alt="osTicket Prereqs and Installation"/>
 </p>
 <p align="center">

-**Step 5:** From the installation files, download and install PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP.
-To do so, find php-7.3.8-nts-Win32-VC15-x86.zip in the Downloads folder, right-click and select extract all.
-You will browse to make the destination your C:\PHP folder and select Extract.
+**Step 5: From the installation files, download and install PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP**
+Once downloaded, find php-7.3.8-nts-Win32-VC15-x86.zip in the Downloads folder > right-click and select extract all > browse to make the destination your C:\PHP folder > select Extract.

 <p>
 <img src="https://i.imgur.com/ZgJZavg.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-**Step 6:** From the installation files, download and install VC_redist.x86.exe.
+**Step 6: From the installation files, download and install VC_redist.x86.exe**

-**Step 7:** From the installation files, download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi).
-Choose Setup Type: Typical.
+**Step 7: From the installation files, download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)** Choose Setup Type: Typical.
 Make sure to check the box launch the MySQL Instance Configuration Wizard after install.
 Continue setting up > Next > Standard Configuration > check Install As Windows Service and leave Service Name MySQL.

 You will then need to make some credentials.
 For the sake of this lab, we will use the username: "root" and the password: "Password1".
 Lastly, Execute.

-**Step 8:** Open Internet Information Services (IIS) as an Admin > double-click PHP Manager > register PHP from within IIS by selecting Register new PHP version > browse C drive > PHP > select "php-cgi" > OK.
+**Step 8: Open Internet Information Services (IIS) as an Admin** Double-click PHP Manager > register PHP from within IIS by selecting Register new PHP version > browse C drive > PHP > select "php-cgi" > OK.

 <p align="center">
 <img src="https://i.imgur.com/CS8uDNJ.png" height="70%" width="70%" alt="osTicket Prereqs and Installation"/>